-So here is Ana showcasing herself through a chocolate dessert created specially for us.
+So here is Ana showcasing herself through a chocolate dessert created especially for us.

 What does chocolate mean to you?